iusztinpaul/energy-forecasting/README.md

 Following the documentation and the [lessons on Medium](#lessons), you have *2.5 hours of reading & video materials* which will help you understand every piece of the code!

-**At the end of the course, you will know how to build everything from the diagram below.**
+**At the end of the course, you will know how to build everything from the diagram below 👇**

 Don't worry if something doesn't make sense to you.
 I will explain everything in detail in the [Medium lessons](#lessons).